malexsmith/3700_Assignment_1_dispersal/README.md

 write.dna(dispersal_sequences, file = 'dispersal_sequences.fasta', format = 'fasta' )

 # In the next code block, you will align these sequences.
-Aligning DNA sequences ensures that you are comparing homologous regions with each other so that your phylognies will make appropriate branching relationships based on their similarity.
+Aligning DNA sequences ensures that you are comparing homologous regions with each other so that your phylogenies will make appropriate branching relationships based on their similarity.

 fas <- "dispersal_sequences.fasta"